How Long Does it Take to Write a Book?

 2. Develop a writing routine.

-I’m not saying you have to write every day, but definitely need to carve out time as often as possible.
+I’m not saying you have to write every day, but you definitely need to carve out time as often as possible.
 I’m talking at least four days a week for a couple of hours each day.

+You don’t have to be a full-time writer to finish a book, but you do need to prioritize time to write, and like a full-time job, you need to do the work during this time.

+That means that, during your writing time, you need to actually write.

+During your writing time, write your book.
+One hour in the morning and three hours after the kids go to bed.
+Four hours from 5 am to 9 am.
+It doesn’t matter.

+As long as you do it, and you’re honest with yourself when you say you spent that time well.

 Don’t let anyone mess with your writing routine.
-Guard it like a child.
+Guard it like a baby.

 3. WRITE.